RoystonDAlmeida/nextjs-blog-app/README.md

 Thank you for checking out BlogPostView!
 We hope you enjoy using it as much as we enjoyed building it!

-### Instructions for Use
+## Instructions for Use

 1. Replace image paths with actual values relevant to your project.
+If you want to add additional posts, modify or create them in `blog-posts` directory(which contains .MDX files).
 2. Add any additional sections or information that may be pertinent to your specific application or audience.

 This README provides a comprehensive overview of your blog application while engaging users effectively!